MDGrey33/pyvisionai/README.md

 - python-docx
 - python-pptx
 - Pillow
+- LibreOffice (for PPTX processing)

-These dependencies can be installed using the `requirements.txt` file provided in the repository.
+These dependencies can be installed using the `requirements.txt` file provided in the repository, except for LibreOffice which needs to be installed separately using your system's package manager.

 ## License